Health and Travel Alerts Learn More Left arrow

 Winter is low season in Tokyo, particularly during January through February.
 However, it’s a good time to see Japanese temples lit up.
 The fresh snow on Mount Fuji with clear blue skies is another photographer’s delight.

 Would you like to discover Tokyo’s many wonders for yourself?
-Then browse our luxury cruises to Tokyo and find the perfect Asian itinerary.
+Then browse our cruises to Tokyo and find the perfect Asian itinerary.

 Free Vacation Planning Services